 School Readiness in Kentucky

-School readiness means that each child enters school ready to engage in and benefit from
+School readiness means that each child enters school ready to engage in and benefit from early learning experiences that best promote the child’s success and ability to be

 Ready to Grow, Ready to Learn & Ready to Succeed.